Having an accredited degree and being a member of The Society of Sports Therapists can really help you to get a job as a sports therapist

 Find out more about the different kinds of work experience and internships that are available.

 Most sports therapists are either self-employed or have two or more part-time jobs.
 Alternatively, they could be doing a combination of both options.
 This means you could be working for different types of employer at the same time.

 Opportunities exist in:

-- professional sports clubs or teams who employ a full or part-time sports therapist or sports masseur;
+- professional sports clubs or teams who employ a full or part-time sports therapist or sports massage therapist

 - further and higher education.